alan-platform/alan-platform.github.io/pages/tutorials/ide/ide-tutorial.md

 ![First window](./images_IDE/001.png)

-These are the main areas in the layout of the online IDE:
+The layout has three main areas:

 ![Basic layout](./images_IDE/002.png)

-1. **Explorer**: overview of files and folders in your project
+1. **Explorer**: the files and folders of your project
-2. **Editor**: content of open file can be edited here (on startup you'll see the `README.md` file with additional info)
+2. **Editor**: the contents of the open file, which you edit here
-3. **Problems/Output/Terminal** panel (initially hidden; shown when executing a task):
+3. **Problems/Output/Terminal** panel:
-    - **Problems** shows a nice list of issues from the compiler (important when errors occur)
+    - **Problems** lists what the Alan language server finds while you type, and the errors of a build
-    - **Output** shows the output of tasks that you execute
+    - **Output** shows what a running task prints
-    - **Terminal** is for executing command line instructions
+    - **Terminal** is for command line instructions

-In the top left corner you'll find these buttons:
+The icons in the top left corner determine what area 1 shows:

 ![Icons](./images_IDE/003.png)

-They determine what you see in area 1.
-The first icon is for the Explorer and the only one you'll need to get started.
+The first icon is the Explorer, and the only one you need to get started.
-The ≡ icon above them opens the menu with `File`, `Edit`, `View` and other entries.
+The ≡ icon above them opens the menu with `File`, `Edit`, `View` and the other entries.

-At the bottom left side you'll see these texts:
+At the bottom left are four buttons:

 ![Texts](./images_IDE/004.png)

-These are four buttons that execute important tasks:
 1. `Alan Fetch` downloads and updates the Alan platform tools
-2. `Alan Build` builds your project
+2. `Alan Build` compiles your project
 3. `Alan Deploy` deploys your project
-4. `Alan Show` opens an new browser tab with your application
+4. `Alan Show` opens your application in a new browser tab

+Each of them is also available from the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), as `Alan: Fetch`, `Alan: Build`, `Alan: Deploy` and `Alan: Show App`.

 ## Files and folders
-You develop an Alan application by defining application models, defining interfaces, creating migrations, configuring settings, etc.
+Building an Alan application means writing application models, interfaces, migrations and settings.
-These activities make use of specific files within specific folders.
-This structure of files and folders is required in order to compile an application.
+Each of those lives in a specific file, in a specific folder; the compiler relies on that structure.
-The following files and folders are important while working on the `application` language tutorial:
+These are the files and folders that matter while you work through the `application` language tutorial:

 ![Files](./images_IDE/005.png)

-The `application.alan` file in folder `models/model` contains the model of your application.
+`models/model/application.alan` holds the model of your application: the file you spend most of your time in.

-The `migration.alan` file in folder `migrations/from_release` (available after your first deployment) describes how your application data needs to be migrated from the current to a next version of your application.
+`migrations/from_release/migration.alan`, which appears after your first deployment, describes how the data of the running app is carried over to the next version of your model.
+Migrations are a subject of their own; the [migrations guide](/pages/tutorials/migrations/{{ site.data.versions.current }}/migrations.html) covers them.

-In order to keep focus on the application language, migration files are available for each topic of the tutorial.
+So that the tutorial can stay on the `application` language, a ready-made migration is provided for each of its steps, in `_docs/tutorials/restaurant1/{{ site.data.versions.current }}`.
-The location of the relevant files in the folder `_docs/tutorials/restaurant1/{{ site.data.versions.current }}` (available in your project) can be found at the end of each topic.
-Detailed information about migrations can be found in the [migrations guide](/pages/tutorials/migrations/{{ site.data.versions.current }}/migrations.html).
+Each topic of the tutorial ends with the folder to use.

-By copying and pasting the migration file, your application gets some nice example data for you to experiment with.
+Copying that migration file into your project gives your app example data to work with.
-To make sure you don't get stuck while working on the Application Language tutorial, the `to_model` folder of each step in `_docs/tutorials` contains a valid `application.alan` file as well.
+The `to_model` folder of each step also contains a complete, valid `application.alan`, to compare with when your own model does not build.

-If, at some point, you seem to miss files or folders in the explorer (area 1) that are referred to in the tutorial, click the refresh button.
+When files or folders that the tutorial mentions do not appear in the Explorer, click the refresh button.
-This button appears in the header of area 1 when you move your cursor into it:
+It appears in the header of area 1 when you move the cursor into it:

 ![Refresh](./images_IDE/006.png)

-Save your files before you build: a file with unsaved changes shows a dot instead of the close cross on its tab in area 2.
+Save before you build: a tab with unsaved changes shows a dot instead of the close cross.
-Saving works with `Ctrl+S` (`Cmd+S` on a Mac); `Auto Save` can be switched on in the `File` menu behind the ≡ icon.
+`Ctrl+S` (`Cmd+S` on a Mac) saves the open file, and `Auto Save` in the `File` menu — behind the ≡ icon in the top left corner — saves them for you.

 ## Compile and deploy
-Once you've written or updated a model and want to see the result, you need to do two things:
+The *Alan language server* starts with your project and checks every `.alan` file in it — models, migrations, and the rest — while you edit.
+Mistakes are underlined in the editor and listed in the **Problems** panel as you make them, so you rarely have to hunt for them afterwards.

+Two steps turn a model into a running app.

-1. Click on the button `Alan Build`.
+1. Click `Alan Build`.
-This will build your model and check for any inconsistencies.
-Errors occur if your model is not correct.
-Solve any problems, until you can succesfully build your project.
+This compiles the whole project and reports every error it finds in the **Problems** panel.
+Fix them until the build succeeds — a build that reports nothing is a project the platform can run.
-2. Click on the button `Alan Deploy`.
+2. Click `Alan Deploy`.
-This will send your project to the server which will publish (deploy) your application.
+This sends the project to the server, which publishes your application.

-> NOTE: we recommend that you also run `Alan Fetch` from time to time (e.g. weekly).
+> NOTE: run `Alan Fetch` from time to time, for example weekly.
-This ensures that you have the latest builds of the platform tools at the version specified in your `versions.json` file.
+It gives you the latest build of the platform tools for the version in your `versions.json` file.
-Newer builds should never include breaking changes that break your project build.
+A newer build of the same version never breaks a project that builds today.

-Sometimes, you may want to upgrade to a new platform version or system type version.
+To move to a new platform version or system type version, edit `versions.json`.
-For that, you need to modify the `versions.json` file.
-For the latest official platform and system type versions, you can find a `versions.json` file on the [docs page](/pages/docs.html).
-Make sure to run `Alan Fetch` to get the right tools after updating your `versions.json` file.
+The [docs page](/docs/) lists the current official versions.
+Run `Alan Fetch` afterwards, so that the tools match the versions you asked for.

-## Your published Application
+## Your published application
-After deploying your work, click `Alan Show` to open the latest published version of your application in a new browser tab.
+After a deployment, click `Alan Show` to open the published version of your application in a new browser tab.

-More information about Visual Studio Code can be found [here](https://code.visualstudio.com/).
+More information about Visual Studio Code is available in [its documentation](https://code.visualstudio.com/).

 ## Next up
-Now you are all set to get started with the `application` language tutorial, which can be found [here](/pages/tutorials/model/{{ site.data.versions.current }}/application-tutorial.html).
-Good luck!
+You are set up to start with the `application` language tutorial, which builds a restaurant app step by step: [Part I](/pages/tutorials/model/{{ site.data.versions.current }}/application-tutorial.html).